 - Live in the Greater Twin Cities Metro region

-- Be in relationship with, or are a part of, Black, Indigenous and people of color communities
+- Embodies or lives in close proximity and is in right relationship with Black, Indigenous and people of color communities

-- Be committed to attending all of scheduled cohort meetings and program-related activities during the extent of the program (students are welcome to apply if they can guarantee their availability the entire program year)
+- Can attend all required cohort meetings and program-related activities during the extent of the program (students are welcome to apply if they can guarantee their availability the entire program year)

-- Be interested in making positive change in your neighborhood or community
+- Committed to making positive change in your neighborhood or community

-2021-2022 Program Dates: participants are required to attend all program sessions.
+2022-2023 Program Dates: Sessions are from 10:00am-1:00pm with the exception of the first session on October 1st.
+Participants are required to attend all program sessions.

 We understand that COVID has been a lot of things for us: stressful, traumatic, isolating, eye-opening, etc. Everyone is experiencing this pandemic in different ways, and NLP staff have worked hard to support cohort members so they can participate at their highest level.
-That said, this program is completely voluntary and a rigorous addition at an additional 5-10 hours per month.
+That said, this program is completely voluntary and rigorous.
 None of us can be everywhere all the time, and the collective cohort experience is negatively impacted when cohort members are not present.

 If you are feeling stressed about your current/future workload or work/life balance (spiritual, emotional, mental capacity), if you feel like you may have competing meetings, programs, or other demands during program times – we strongly encourage you to take care of yourself and consider applying for another cohort year.
 This program will be around next year!
 It is important for us as facilitators to know that our program participants have not only the passion and willingness to join NLP, but also the time and capacity to fully participate.